Joey Browner: Professional career

-Personal life
+Personal life and death

 Browner's family has produced six NFL players: brothers Ross Browner (Cincinnati Bengals & Green Bay Packers), Jim Browner (Cincinnati Bengals), and Keith Browner all played in the NFL, as did Ross's son Max Starks (Pittsburgh Steelers) and Keith's son, Keith Browner, Jr. (Houston Texans).
 The Chicago White Sox selected Browner's next eldest brother, Willard, as a pitcher, and he served as the starting tailback for Notre Dame with late brother Ross's teams.
 His youngest and late brother, Gerald, played at the University of Georgia.

-Browner is a member of the 1980s all-star all-decade team, of the NFL Gridiron Legends team along with former Viking teammate Cris Carter and the PAC-12 all-century team, also on the EA Sports game, NFL Street 2.
+Browner was a member of the 1980s all-star all-decade team, of the NFL Gridiron Legends team, along with former Viking teammate Cris Carter and the PAC-12 all-century team, also on the EA Sports game, NFL Street 2.
 Joey Browner was enshrined into the African-American Hall of Fame in 2004 for his work in radio sports broadcasting with his longtime friend Rich Perez in Las Vegas and Hawaii.

-Browner has been nominated for Pro Football Hall of Fame selection nine times.
-He is the 21st member of the Ring of Honor and the 17th player in Minnesota Vikings history.
-Browner was inducted into the "All-Mall of America Field Team" in 2013, which signified the best players who played for the Vikings during their years at the Metrodome/Mall of America Field.
+He was nominated for Pro Football Hall of Fame selection nine times.
+Browner is the 21st member of the Ring of Honor and the 17th player in Minnesota Vikings history.
+He was inducted into the "All-Mall of America Field Team" in 2013, which signified the best players who played for the Vikings during their years at the Metrodome/Mall of America Field.

+Browner died on March 28, 2026, at the age of 65.
+Former Vikings teammate Steve Jordan said after his death: "God blessed Joey with phenomenal talent and a big heart to love people and be a beacon of positivity.
+Truly, he will be missed."